 A self-service DSP is a third-party SaaS tool you use as a company's client.
 In the case of Epom Market self-serve DSP, you apply for an account, get an advertiser's access to the platform, and start trading ads.

 Things are different for a white-label DSP platform.
-You PURCHASE the product and therefore become a rightful owner of the technology.
-You can apply your own brand colors, add a logo, and tailor it to your business identity.
+You pay specifically for the product (instead of traffic markups) and, therefore, become a rightful owner of the technology.
+You can apply your own brand logo, change the URL, and tailor it to your business identity.

 A self-serve DSP is a non-customizable piece of software that you use as a customer of a regular SaaS platform.
 A white-label programmatic DSP is rebrandable and belongs to you.